 |Intelligent flight modes||Dronie, Rocket, Circle and Helix||POI flight, Orbit and Drone|

 |Regular price||$399 order from DJI||$499 order from BG|

 Let’s talk a bit about the camera rig of each quadcopter.
-While, booth drones feature 3-axis gimbals and 1/2.3″ CMOS image sensor with 12M effective pixels, the FiMi has 4K video recording and the Mavic Mini only 2.7K.
-Real-time image transmission is made via remote’s down-link.
-In both cases you need to connect your mobile device (phone or table) to the transmitter using a USB/Lightning cable.
+While booth drones feature 3-axis gimbals and 1/2.3″ CMOS image sensor with 12M effective pixels, the FiMi has 4K video recording and the Mavic Mini only 2.7K.
+Real-time image transmission is made via the remote’s down-link.
+In both cases, you need to connect your mobile device (phone or tablet) to the transmitter using a USB/Lightning cable.

 While the FIMI X8 is powered by a high power LIPO pack (3s/4500mAh), the Mavic Mini by a small 2s/2400mAh battery.
-Despite the fact that there is more that twice capacity difference, the MM manages to stay in the air almost same as the X8SE.
-The raw manufacturer specs says that the MINI has 30 minutes flight time and its rival 33 minutes.
+Despite the fact that there is more than twice the capacity difference, the MM manages to stay in the air almost the same as the X8SE.
+The raw manufacturer specs say that the MINI has 30 minutes of flight time and its rival 33 minutes.

-To be honest, during my Mavic Mini review I found few limitations of this drone: if there is strong wind, you should keep it safe in your backpack and that it doesn’t has the range of its bigger brother.
+To be honest, during my Mavic Mini review I found few limitations of this drone: if there is a strong wind, you should keep it safe in your backpack, and that it doesn’t have the range of its bigger brother.

 Speaking of price, there is not much difference between these two drones.
-Actually, the Fly more Combo pack (3 batteries, 2-way charger and case) of MM costs same as its opponent.
+Actually, the Fly More Combo pack (3 batteries, 2-way charger, and case) of MM costs the same as its opponent.
 Time to time the FIMI X8SE is on sale and you can grab one for only $400 if you’re lucky.